YJunX/WebProject2023/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Resources used include class Moodle, Stack Overflow, ChatGPT, SvelteKit Docs

+## Future Improvements
+The area that needs improvement in the future is that I didn’t add the second web design idea in the word doc because I still don’t know how to run the click-to-change image, so I have to figure out how to do it next time.